neoforged/.github/primers/26.1/index.md

     - `GoAndGiveItemsToTarget$ItemThrower` - An interface that handles what should occur if an item is thrown because of this entity's behavior.
 - `net.minecraft.world.entity.ai.behavior.declarative.BehaviorBuilder$TriggerWithResult#memories` - The list of memories required by the behavior.
 - `net.minecraft.world.entity.ai.memory.NearestVisibleLivingEntities#nearbyEntities` - The list of entities within the follow range of this one.
+- `net.minecraft.world.entity.decoration.LeashFenceKnotEntity`
+    - `getKnot` - Finds the knot at the given position, else returns an empty optional.
+    - `createKnot` - Creates a new knot and adds it to the level.
 - `net.minecraft.world.entity.monster.piglin`
     - `PiglinAi`
         - `MAX_TIME_BETWEEN_HUNTS` - The maximum number of seconds before a piglin begins to hunt again.